N3bby/mobiele-toepassingen_karavaan/domain/README.md

 2. Add a Trip :white_check_mark:
 3. Get a list of Trips :white_check_mark:
 4. Get a single Trip by its ID :white_check_mark:
-5. Add a participant to a Trip
+5. Add a participant to a Trip :white_check_mark:
+6. Get a list of participants to a Trip :white_check_mark:
+7. Get a single participant to a Trip by using the Trip ID and the participant ID
 6. Add an Expense to a Trip
 7. Add a participant to an Expense
 7. Add a Payment to an Expense